Generalized Foguel-Hankel Operators: Open problems

 \section{Open problems}

-It is quite evident that there are a lot of questions that are natural in this context and to which we have not been able to give a satisfactory answer.
+It is quite evident that there are many questions that are natural in this context and to which we have not been able to give a satisfactory answer.
 For example, in view of Theorem \ref{thm:FHPb} it is reasonable to conjecture that for every $f $ such that $f'\in BMOA $ and every holomorphic self-map of the unit disc $\varphi $ the operator $\Gamma_{f,\varphi} $ is similar to a contraction.
-Following \cite{Peller1982} it can be shown that this is the if the operator
+Following \cite{Peller1982} it can be shown that this is the case if the operator

-is bounded, but we do not know if this is the case for all $\varphi $.
-A more ambitious goal is to characterize all couples $f, \varphi $ such that $\Gamma_{f,\varphi} $ is polynomially bounded, power bounded or satisfies the Kreiss condition.
+is bounded, but we do not know if this holds for all $\varphi $.
+A more ambitious goal is to characterize all pairs $(f, \varphi) $ such that $\Gamma_{f,\varphi} $ is polynomially bounded, power bounded or satisfies the Kreiss condition.

 In particular it would be interesting to know if there exists a couple $f,\varphi $ such that $\Gamma_{f,\varphi} $ is Kreiss but not power bounded.
 Because of the upper triangular form of $ \Gamma_{f,\varphi} $, by rescaling $f $ if necessary, one would have an example of an operator with Kreiss constant arbitrarily close to $1 $ which is not power bounded.
 Such operators have been constructed in \cite{McCarthy1965, Chalmoukis2025}, but the quantitative comparison of the Kreiss condition and the power boundedness condition is not yet understood in the case when the Kreiss constant is close to $1. $